Posted on 24 Jul 2024

 Check your claim now

-While each state has slightly different rules and everyone’s situation is unique, making a workers compensation claim typically involves these five steps:
+While each state has slightly different rules and everyone’s situation is unique, lodging a workers compensation claim typically involves these five steps:

 1. Report the injury to your employer